365 lines

 <code>FnOnce</code>), so you can always pass a function pointer as an argument for a

 function that expects a closure.
-Its best to write functions using a generic
+It’s best to write functions using a generic

 type and one of the closure traits so your functions can accept either